mtshiba/pylyzer/README.md

 ## What is the advantage over pylint, pyright, pytype, etc.?

-pype performs type inference of Python source code.
-Therefore, there is no need to annotate or type your Python scripts in order to use pype.
-You can, however, explicitly request type checks by specifying types.

-There are other softwares that takes the same approach as pype, such as pytype, pyright, etc.

-However, pype is superior to them in the following points:

 * Performance: pype can inspect Python scripts on average __100 times faster__ than pytype and pyright.
 This is largely due to the fact that pype is implemented in Rust, whereas pytype is implemented in Python.

 ![performance](images/performance.png)